UVU-AI-Innovate/UTTA/examples/README.md

    - Minimal budget → DSPy (still requires paying for API calls)
    - Medium budget → OpenAI
    - One-time compute cost → HuggingFace
-   - **Cheapest overall**: HuggingFace with existing GPU and small open-source models
+   - **Cheapest overall**: HuggingFace with existing GPU and small open-source models (recommended for this project since we have GPU server access)
    - **Cheapest without GPU**: DSPy with budget-friendly models like Mixtral or Claude Instant

 4. **Privacy Requirements**: